johnosbb/CeaiveEditor/sentence_structure.md

 In this example, "Although she is busy" is the dependent clause, and "she always finds time for her friends" and "she never forgets a birthday" are both independent clauses.

+### Phrases and Clauses

+A phrase is a group of words that function as a unit in a sentence, but it does not have both a subject and a verb.
+Phrases can function as nouns, adjectives, adverbs, or prepositions in a sentence.
+Examples of phrases include prepositional phrases ("in the park"), infinitive phrases ("to run"), and participial phrases ("smiling at the camera").

+A clause, on the other hand, is a group of words that contains a subject and a verb and can function as an independent sentence or as part of a larger sentence.
+There are two types of clauses: independent clauses and dependent clauses.
+Independent clauses express a complete thought and can stand alone as a sentence, while dependent clauses cannot stand alone and must be connected to an independent clause.
+Examples of dependent clauses include relative clauses ("which I found in the attic"), adverbial clauses ("because I was tired"), and noun clauses ("what she said").

 ## Analysing Sentence Structure

 A kernel sentence is a type of sentence that is often used in linguistic analysis as a basis for examining sentence structure and meaning.
 It is the simplest and most basic form of a sentence that expresses a complete thought and contains a subject and a predicate.
 The subject usually comes first, followed by the predicate, and there are no subordinate clauses or phrases.
 For example, "The cat sat" is a kernel sentence, which can be expanded into more complex sentences by adding additional words, phrases, or clauses.
 Kernel sentences are often used as a starting point for analyzing sentence structure and syntax, and they can be useful for identifying the key elements of a sentence and understanding how they relate to one another.